cdgriffith/Box/README.rst

-   box_safe_prefix  "x"       Character or prefix to prepend to otherwise invalid attributes box_duplicates   "ignore"  When conversion duplicates are spotted, either ignore, warn or error box_intact_types ()        Tuple of objects to preserve and not convert to a Box object
+   box_safe_prefix  "x"       Character or prefix to prepend to otherwise invalid attributes box_duplicates   "ignore"  When conversion duplicates are spotted, either ignore, warn or error box_intact_types ()        Tuple of objects to preserve and not convert to a Box object box_recast       None      cast certain keys to a specified type box_dots         False     Allow access to nested dicts by dots in key names
    ================ ========= ===========

 Box's functions